We're investing in 20 Trans+ Creatives to help us mark the third Trans+ History Week in 2026, by making official content.

 Trans+ History Week develops guidance around four lesson themes each year.

-Each lesson theme has a topic this year:
+Each lesson theme has a topic, in 2026 they will be:

 The opportunities